codeabovelab/haven-platform/README.md

 # Haven: Container Management Simplified

 ## Introduction
 Haven is a Docker cluster management system.
-The user controls the entire platform via user-friendly yet powerful UI and command line tools.
+The user controls the entire platform via user-friendly yet powerful UI and commandline tools.
 Built on top of Docker, Swarm, and Compose, it offers multiple clusters and image registries management and while built on top of Docker, Swarm, and Compose.

 ### Requirements